GSA issues every TTS employee a badge, laptop, and phone. Your laptop should be ready before your first day, but your phone may not be.

 Bring Your Own Device (BYOD)

-GSA has implemented a BYOD policy that allows users to connect their non-GSA procured mobile devices, which have been previously approved by IT security, to GSA resources in a native fashion, utilizing the GSA network.
+TTS-only, GSA has implemented a BYOD policy that allows users to connect their non-GSA procured mobile devices, which have been previously approved by IT security, to GSA resources in a native fashion, utilizing the GSA network.
 Please note, only approved smartphones and tablets can be connected to the GSA network.
 Personal laptops cannot be connected directly to the GSA network at any GSA facility.
 For more information, please reference Section 4.2 of the IT Security Procedural Guide.

 For users who work on a FISMA system that wish to use their personal laptop/computer (at a non-GSA facility), the assigned ISSO/ISSM for the application must accept the associated risk(s), obtain approval from the Authorizing Official, and document the use of the personally owned computer within the System Security Plan (SSP).